premake/premake-core/.github/ISSUE_TEMPLATE/get-help.md

 ---

+_Before opening a new issue, please [use the issue search feature](https://github.com/premake/premake-core/issues) to see if a similar issue already exists.
+If not, please help us help you by filling in the template below._

 **What are you trying to do?**
 A short, concise description of the outcome you are trying to achieve, ex.
 "Add build settings to a specific file".